iiDk-the-actual/iis.Stupid.Menu/README.md

 Yes!
 But there’s a catch—you gotta play fair. **GPL-3.0 License rules apply**, which means:
 - If you use my code, your project **must** also be open-source.
 - Give credit where it's due.
 - No shady stuff.

 Need help or want to collaborate?
-Hit me up on my [Linktree](https://linktr.ee/iiWasHere) or join the [Discord server](https://discord.gg/iidk).
+Contact me from the links on my [website](https://iidk.dev) or join the [Discord server](https://discord.gg/iidk).
 Feel like something is missing?
-Make a pull request if you want code added to this menu.
+Read the [Contributing](https://github.com/iiDk-the-actual/iis.Stupid.Menu/?tab=contributing-ov-file) tab.

 > **"You wouldn’t steal a method."**
 > [🎥 (Or would you?)](https://www.youtube.com/watch?v=zMBqPdMzZ9E)

 ---

-# 📥 Installation (It’s Easy, I Promise)
+# 📥 Installation
 1️⃣ **Download** the latest release 👉 [here](https://github.com/iiDk-the-actual/iis.Stupid.Menu/releases/latest)
 2️⃣ **Drag & Drop** `iis_Stupid_Menu.dll` into your **plugins** folder
 3️⃣ **Launch** Gorilla Tag and enjoy!
-Done.
-That’s it.
-Go have fun. 🎮🔥

 ## 🧱 Building from Source (For Developers)